Glen Eden

 Why Choose Blake Civil for Glen Eden

-Our Coatesville base provides access to Glen Eden via SH16 through Henderson, and our extensive experience with steep terrain and clay soil conditions across Auckland directly applies to Glen Eden's challenging hillside sites.
+We reach Glen Eden via SH16 through Henderson from our Coatesville base, and our experience with steep terrain and clay soil conditions across Auckland translates directly to Glen Eden's hillside sites.

 Steep Terrain Earthworks Expertise

-Glen Eden's hillside residential sites demand contractors experienced in steep cut-and-fill operations, temporary slope support, and retaining wall construction.
-With 25+ years operating across Auckland's hilly suburbs, we understand how to safely execute earthworks on challenging gradients while protecting adjacent properties.
+Hillside residential sites in Glen Eden need contractors who've actually done steep cut-and-fill, temporary slope support, and retaining wall construction before, not contractors who've mostly worked in flat suburbia.
+With 25+ years across Auckland's hilly suburbs, we know how to execute earthworks safely on challenging gradients and how to protect the neighbouring properties in the process.

 Heavy Equipment on Difficult Sites

-We operate machinery suited to Glen Eden's steep, constrained residential sites including compact excavators and tracked equipment that can work on gradients where wheeled machines cannot.
-Our experience includes building temporary access tracks and working within tight site envelopes common on Glen Eden hillsides.
+We run compact excavators and tracked equipment that can work gradients where wheeled machines won't go.
+We've built temporary access tracks on sites where no reasonable access existed, and we're used to working within the tight site envelopes you find all over Glen Eden's hillsides.

 Clay Soil and Drainage Specialisation

-Glen Eden's weathered Waitemata Group clays require specific drainage approaches.
-We design retaining wall drainage, subsoil systems, and stormwater networks that manage the high-plasticity clay conditions, preventing the hydrostatic pressure buildup and slope saturation that cause failures on Glen Eden's hillsides.
+Glen Eden's weathered Waitemata Group clays have specific drainage requirements.
+We design retaining wall drainage, subsoil systems, and stormwater networks that handle high-plasticity clay conditions, preventing the hydrostatic pressure buildup and slope saturation that cause wall failures on these hillsides.

 Our Glen Eden Service Coverage

-We serve all of Glen Eden including the town centre along West Coast Road and Glenmall Place, residential hillsides extending toward Oratia and Titirangi, Glendale Road and the Waikumete Stream corridor, and properties adjacent to Waikumete Cemetery and Harold Moody Reserve.
+We cover all of Glen Eden: the town centre along West Coast Road and Glenmall Place, residential hillsides extending toward Oratia and Titirangi, Glendale Road and the Waikumete Stream corridor, and properties adjacent to Waikumete Cemetery and Harold Moody Reserve.

 Our Projects